-A. Oh, I didn’t have a high-G. I did have a high-C, but it was a full-throated high-C!
+A. Oh, I didn’t have a high G. I did have a high C, but it was a full-throated high C!
 Most of the people who do JCS have that natural pop/rock voice.
 Mine is not.
 I am classically trained, so my thing was to “rough up” my voice and sing it wide-open, or “full-throated.”
 That’s very hard on the voice, particularly if you don’t live in that range, but I found a way.
 I had done three productions of JCS, where “Gethsemane” never really satisfied me.
 It always worked, because it works, but I was never really pleased with it.
-It wasn’t until my fourth production that it clicked for me.
+It wasn’t until the fourth production that it clicked for me.
 And when it clicked, I felt more confident about the whole show in general.
 When I did the final tour, I was like a locomotive!
 (Laughs)

 Q. Tell us more about the 1990 tour.
 How long did it run?